The Science of Budgeting

 July 20, 1992

-A table-pounder about proposed cuts in the budgets of Illinois' three scientific surveys.
+A table-pounder about proposed cuts in the budgets of Illinois's three scientific surveys.
 I did work for the parent agency of the surveys and for the foundation established a few years earlier to support their work.
-(See here and articles on the Nature & the Environment page published by the Nature of Illinois.)
+(See here and articles published by the Nature of Illinois on the Nature & the Environment page.)
 This might be taken as a biasing factor in my support.
 It would be more accurate to conclude that my admiration for the work done by the parent agency of the surveys and by the foundation established a few years earlier to support their work biased me in favor of working with them.

 The headline news was that the Department of Commerce and Community Affairs is to lose a reported 201 positions statewide, 116 of them in Springfield.
 Apart from easing the parking crunch downtown, these cuts will little affect the common weal.
 Meanwhile, vastly more wounding cuts were being made and hardly anyone noticed.

 In his initial proposal to the General Assembly, Gov. James "Jim" Edgar cut the overall budget of the Department of Energy and Natural Resources by some 22 percent over FY92 levels.
 Among the agencies affected are Illinois's three scientific surveys that have been studying the state's water, geology, and natural history for more than a century, and the much newer Hazardous Waste Research and Information Center.

 The state's public scientists enjoy rather a higher reputation abroad than do our politicians, being well-represented in journals and professional societies.
 Not long ago, one of the Natural History Survey's veteran staffers, Dr. Glen Sanderson, won the Aldo Leopold Award from the national Wildlife Society.
 Sanderson is the third Illinois survey scientist to be so recognized; no other institution is represented more than once among the Leopold winners.